mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 The choices of filesystem and encryption scheme are up to you, but there are basically three options I've used and I can recommend:

 1. **`LUKS` with a classic filesystem**, such as `ext4`, `F2FS` or `XFS`.
-This is the simplest option, and it works well for most people.
+This is the simplest option, and it is probably more than enough for most people.

 2. **`ZFS` with native encryption**.
 I must admit, this *may* be somewhat overkill, but it's also my favourite because due to it being such a great experience overall.
-While ZFS isn't probably the best choice for a removable hard drive, it's outstandingly solid, supports compression, snapshots and checksumming, are all things I do want from a system that runs from what's potentially a flimsy USB cable. [^6] I am yet to lose any data due to ZFS itself, and I have been using it for the best part of a decade now.
+While ZFS isn't probably the best choice for a removable hard drive, it's outstandingly solid, supports compression, snapshots and checksumming - all things I do want from a system that runs from what's potentially a flimsy USB cable. [^6] I am yet to lose any data due to ZFS itself, and I have been using it for the best part of a decade now.

-    ZFS is also what I use on all my computers, so I can easily migrate datasets from/to a USB-installed system using the `zfs send`/`zfs receive` commands if I need to, or quickly back up the whole system.
+    ZFS is also what I use on all my installs, so I can easily migrate datasets from/to a USB-installed system using the `zfs send`/`zfs receive` commands if I need to, or quickly back up the whole system.

     Native ZFS encryption, while not as thoroughly tested and secure as `LUKS`, is still probably fine for most people, while also ridiculously convenient to set up.
-If that's not enough, using `ZFS` on top of `LUKS` is still an acceptable choice.
+If that's not enough for you, using `ZFS` on top of `LUKS` is still an acceptable choice (albeit more complicated to pull off).

 3. **`LUKS` with `BTRFS`**.
-I have also used this setup in the past, and there's a lot to like about it, such as the fact that BTRFS supports most of ZFS's best features without requiring to install any extra modules - a very nice plus indeed.
+I have also used this setup in the past, and there's a lot to like about it, such as the fact that BTRFS supports lots of ZFS's best features without requiring to install any out-of-tree kernel modules - a very nice plus indeed.

-    Sadly, I have been burnt by BTRFS so many times in the past 12 years that I can't say I would want to entrust it with my data any time soon.
+    Sadly, I have been burnt by BTRFS so many times in the past 12 years that I can't honestly say I would want to entrust it with my data any time soon.
 YMMV, so maybe give it a try if you're curious.

-I will cover all three options in the next sections.
+Regardless of that, I will now cover all three options in the next sections.

-One important note: I deliberately decided to leave kernel images unencrypted (in UKI form) in the ESP, sticking with full encryption for just the root filesystem.
-My main concern is about protecting the data stored on the drive in case it's lost or broken, and I assume nobody will attempt evil maid attacks. [^7] Encrypting the kernel is pointless without a signed bootloader and kernel - something you are not guarranteed to have when booting from a USB drive.
+**One important note**: I _deliberately_ decided to leave kernel images unencrypted (in UKI form) in the ESP, sticking with full encryption for just the root filesystem.
+My main concern is about protecting the data stored on the drive in case it's lost or broken, and I assume nobody will attempt evil maid attacks. [^7] Encrypting the kernel is also probably rather pointless without a signed bootloader and kernel - something that's very hard to setup for a portable USB setup.

 I also will not show how to set-up UEFI Secure Boot.
 While having Secure Boot enabled is a good thing in general, it makes setting the system up vastly more complex, for debatable benefits.
-This setup is in general not meant to be used for security critical systems, but to provide a convenient way to carry a working environment around between machines you completely control.
+This setup is in general not meant to be used for security critical systems, but to provide a convenient way to carry a working environment around between machines you have complete control of.

 # 0. (Optional) Obtaining a viable ZFS setup environment

 Unfortunately, ZFS on Linux is an out-of-tree filesystem.
-This basically means that it's not bundled with the kernel as usual, but instead distributed by an independent project and has to be compiled and installed separately.
-This is due to a complex licensing incompatibility between the CDDL license used by OpenZFS, and the GPL license used by the Linux kernel, which makes it impossible to ever bundle ZFS and Linux together.
+This basically means that it's not bundled with the kernel as with all other filesystem, but instead it's distributed by an independent project and has to be compiled and installed separately.
+This is due to a complex licensing incompatibility between the **CDDL** license used by OpenZFS, and the **GPLv2** license used by the Linux kernel, which makes it impossible to ever bundle ZFS and Linux together.

 If you intend on using ZFS, you must follow these steps first; if not, just skip to the section 1.